 The benefits from competition are well understood.
 Under a competitive market, the rivalry among firms (actual or potential) can force them to produce the best quality of products at the least cost and sell at the price dictated by the market.
 Otherwise, they would lose their market share to their competitors.
 (See Box 1 for simple graphic illustration.)
-Thus, individual firms have no market power in a competitive setting.
+As a result, individual firms have no market power in a competitive setting.
+Their only recourse is to be more innovative to keep or grow their market share.

-On top of the immediate benefits of competition on efficiency and consumer welfare are the dynamic gains from innovation that it fosters.
+Thus, on top of the immediate benefits of competition on efficiency and consumer welfare are the dynamic gains from innovation that it fosters.
 The culture of competition cultivates flexibility and adaptability that enable the economy to cope better with a constantly changing environment.